singh-man/books/crackingTheCoding/10_sortingAndSearching.md

 It's better to back off exponentially.
 Try 1, then 2, then 4, then 8, then 16, and so on.
 This ensures that, if the list has length n, we'll find the length in at most O(log  n) time.

 > Why O(log  n)?
 Imagine we start with pointer q at q =  1.
 At each iteration, this pointer q doubles, until q is bigger than the length n.
-How many times can q double in size before it's bigger than n?Or, in other words, for what value of k does 2   = n?This expression is equal when k  = log n, as this is precisely what log means.
+How many times can q double in size before it's bigger than n?Or, in other words, for what value of k does 2 = n?
+This expression is equal when k  = log n, as this is precisely what log means.
 Therefore, it will take O(log n) steps to find the length.

 Once we find the length, we just perform a (mostly) normal binary search.
 I say "mostly" because we need to make one small tweak.
 If the mid point is -1, we need to treat this as a "too big" value and search left.
 This is on line 16 below.